5T33Z0/OC-Little-Translated/S_System_Updates/OTA_Updates.md

 	```
 - If you check for updates now, the size of the update should be significantly smaller – usually between 1 to 2 GB.

-## Limitations
+> [!WARNING]
+>
-- This workaround is only applicable to Haswell and newer.
-On systems with older CPUs, an error occurs during the update preparation phase!
+> - This workaround only works on systems with Haswell/Broadwell and newer CPUs.
+On Ivy Bridge and older, the update fails during the preparation phase!
-- This workaround cannot be utilized if your system requires post-install patches for *both* WiFi and Ethernet.
-Because then you cannot access the internet to download updates in this case
+> - This workaround cannot be utilized if your system requires post-install patches for *both* WiFi and Ethernet.
+Because then you cannot access the internet to download updates!

 ## Notes
 - Depending on the root patches your system need to be able to run macOS Ventura or newer, booting might only be possible in Safe Mode.
 To do so, hold <kbd>Shift</kbd> and press <kbd>Enter</kbd> in OpenCore's Boot Picker.